 As mentioned above, the existing WWTP has a permitted design treatment capacity of 0.62 mgd ADWF.
-The ADWF for the existing WWTP for 2008-2009 was 0.29 mgd; therefore, the existing WWTP is adequate to meet the current demands of the City.
-However, the current capacity of 0.62 mgd ADWF is not adequate to meet the WWTP demands within the existing City limits when buildout occurs, which includes serving the Heritage Oaks Estates, Jones Ranch, and the Johnson Rancho and Hop Farm Projects should these projects ultimately be constructed.
+The ADWF for the existing WWTP for 2008-2009 was 0.29 mgd; therefore, the existing

+WWTP is adequate to meet the current demands of the City.
+However, the current capacity of 0.62 mgd ADWF is not adequate to meet the WWTP demands within the existing City limits when full buildout occurs, which includes serving the Heritage Oaks Estates, Jones Ranch, and the Johnson Rancho and Hop Farm Projects should these projects ultimately be constructed.
 According to the Wheatland General Plan Update Sewer Collection System Master Plan, prepared by TLA Engineers and updated by Au Clair Consulting for the Johnson Rancho and Hop Farm Annexation Project in May 2010, the projected ADWF from the entire City limits, including the recently annexed Johnson Rancho and Hop Farm Project, is 8.98 mgd.

 As a result, in order for adequate wastewater service to be provided for buildout of the entire City, either a new WWTP would need to be constructed or the existing WWTP would need to be improved.
 However, in accordance with the requirements of State Law SB 1087, the City would give priority in the sewer connection pool to affordable housing development projects.
 The City, upon adoption of the Housing Element would coordinate with service providers to establish written procedures to make sewer and water connections available to affordable housing projects on a priority basis.
 Further, this Housing Element would be forwarded to the wastewater treatment manager, upon adoption by the City.
+It should be noted that with the City's conservation measures, the current ADWF for the existing WWTP has been reduced, which allows for additional capacity to meet the City's RHNA.
+The City will continue implementing conservation measures to allow for increased capacity and to give affordable housing development projects priority for services.